cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 In some settings, it may be desirable to omit the role of the Coordinator entirely.
-Doing so does not change the security implications of FROST, but instead simply requires each participant to communicate with all other participants.
-We loosely describe how to perform FROST signing among participants without this coordinator role.
+Doing so does not change the security implications of FROST, but instead simply requires each participant to communicate with all other participants over a *broadcast* channel, performing the steps of the Coordinator themselves.
+We now describe how to perform FROST signing among participants without this coordinator role.
 We assume that every participant receives as input from an external source the message to be signed prior to performing the protocol.